Papsz1/cpp-graphics-hermite-arcs-patches/README.md

 # hermite-arcs-patches

-This is a university project for our Graphics class I undertook with 2 classmates, that uses technologies such as OpenGL and Qt and implements the rendering and manipulation of Cubic Hermite arcs and Bicubic Hermite patches.
+This is a university project for our Computer-Aided Graphics class I undertook with 2 classmates, that uses technologies such as OpenGL and Qt and implements the rendering and manipulation of Cubic Hermite arcs and Bicubic Hermite patches.
 More precisely:
 1. interactive rendering of an isolated arc: points, first and second order derivatives